Get Tech Tips

 We do not want to accomplish high subcooling by artificially driving up the condensing temperature unless there is no other option to provide the minimum pressure drop across the metering device.

 The “subcooling is the answer” mistake occurs when a technician overcharges a system to get a higher subcooling number at the expense of higher head pressure rather than lower liquid temperature.

-The job of the condenser is to reject heat from the refrigerant to the condensing medium (generally air) and the liquid temperature cannot drop below the temperature of whatever it is rejecting it's heat to.
-So as refrigerant is added to a system the quantity of liquid contained in the condensing coil increases resulting in a higher subcooling number but ALSO resulting in higher head pressure, condensing temperature and compression ratio.
+The condenser's job is to reject heat from the refrigerant to the condensing medium (generally air); the liquid temperature cannot drop below the temperature of whatever it is rejecting its heat to.
+So, as refrigerant is added to a system, the quantity of liquid contained in the condensing coil increases, resulting in a higher subcooling number but ALSO resulting in higher head pressure, condensing temperature, and compression ratio.

-As more refrigerant is packed into the condenser coil there may be some decrease in liquid line temperature but much of the increased subcooling will come from an increase in condensing (liquid saturation) temperature rather than actually cooler liquid.
+As more refrigerant is packed into the condenser coil, there may be some decrease in liquid line temperature.
+However, much of the increased subcooling will come from an increase in condensing (liquid saturation) temperature rather than actually cooler liquid.

-The liquid line temperature was limited to just above the outdoor temperature and as more and more refrigerant was added to the system the head pressure and therefore the condensing temperature was going sky high resulting in poor system efficiency.
+The liquid line temperature was limited to just above the outdoor temperature.
+As more and more refrigerant was added to the system, the head pressure (and, therefore, the condensing temperature) was going sky-high, resulting in poor system efficiency.

-While it is true that a lower liquid line temperature entering the metering device does reduce the amount of “flash gas” converted directly from liquid to vapor as it leaves the metering device this is not an efficiency gain when the subcooling is artificially increased due to overcharge or other method of increasing head pressure.
+While it is true that a lower liquid line temperature entering the metering device does reduce the amount of “flash gas” converted directly from liquid to vapor as it leaves the metering device, this is not an efficiency gain when the subcooling is artificially increased due to overcharging or other methods of increasing head pressure.